AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRegressionBasedEnemyDataGenerationModel.md

-# Creating Regression-Based Difficulty Generation Model
+# Creating Regression-Based Enemy Data Generation Model

 Hi guys!
-In this tutorial, we will demonstrate on how to create regression-based difficulty generation model so that the enemies are personalized to each players.
+In this tutorial, we will demonstrate on how to create regression-based enemy data generation model so that the enemies are personalized to each players.

 For best results, please use: